atrick/swift/docs/TypeSafeMemory.rst

 ..
 FIXME Reference this from SIL.rst, Class TBAA

-``unsafeBitCast`` should generally be avoided on pointer types, and should almost exclusively be avoided on class types. ``unsafeBitCast`` is valid for pointer to integer conversions.
-It is also used internally to convert between nondereferenceable pointer types, which avoids the need to add builtin conversions for all combinations of pointer types.
-As with any conversion to and from opaque pointers, this presents an opportunity for type punning, so must be used with extreme caution to avoid undefined behavior.
+``unsafeBitCast`` should generally be avoided on pointer types, particularly class types.
+For pointer to integer conversions, ``bitPattern`` initializers are available in both directions. ``unsafeBitCast`` may be used to convert between nondereferenceable pointer types, but as with any conversion to and from opaque pointers, this presents an opportunity for type punning when converting back to a dereferenceable pointer type.

 ``unsafeBitCast`` is even more problematic for class types.
 First, layout needs to be considered when ``Optional`` or existential class types are